jejacobs23/HNSCC-WES-SNV-Workflow/README.md

 - The recalibration table by read group
 - The recalibration talbe by quality score
-- The recalibration table for all the optional covariates
+- The recalibration table for all the optional covariates Separate Base Quality Score Recalibration (BQSR) runs were carried out for the tumor and matched normal samples.

 ```
 ALIGNMENT_RUN=<Sample ID>